Bill On The Road

 Indy’s Fountain Square Neighborhood

-Indianapolis has made its mark on the map over the last several years as a legit road trip stop.
+Indianapolis makes our list of road trips from Nashville and has become a legit “road trip destination” over the last few years.
 Full of eclectic neighborhoods and fine dining, Indy is known for more than just being the mecca of racing fans.
 (A tour of the Indianapolis Motor Speedway is still a great bet, even for those of us that don’t follow the sport.)
 You can tour President Benjamin Harrison’s Victorian home, see a cool light show at Monument Circle downtown, or visit the coolest children’s museum in the entire country!
 The Children’s Museum of Indianapolis is hands-down the most impressive midwest attraction for families – with five floors of exhibits and a massive outdoor sports themed complex where kids can play more than a dozen sports including basketball, soccer, baseball, and even golf!

 Travel Time: 4h 13m / 289 miles